academe/omnipay-helcim/docs/JS-Purchase.md

    hidden fields and the form is submitted to your server.
 4. The server should then use the Direct API to fetch the details of the transaction from the Helcim server.
+5. The transaction will be an authorisation only, so a Direct `capture` will be needed later to take the authorised payment.

-As for teh Hosted Pages mode, the data POSTed back to your site can be manipulated by the end user, and so should not be trusted.
+As for the Hosted Pages mode, the data POSTed back to your site can be manipulated by the end user, and so should not be trusted.
 For this reason, it is important to create an order ID and track that in the session.
 The order ID can then be used to fetch the transaction from Helcim and compare it to what was submitted.